We are currently working on a 60° delta wing canard.

 Calculate the lift coefficient for a full 60 degree delta wing, which would be two of our rollcontrol fins.
 Ignore body interference and boundary layer effects.
 This is a pretty rough approximation, but serves as a good starting place.

-The basic lift formula gives the force perpendicular to the direction of flight using the small angle approximation (cf. the lift and drag diagram on the CoordinateSystem page)
+The basic lift formula gives the force perpendicular to the direction of flight (cf. the lift and drag diagram on the CoordinateSystem page)

 Where (L) is the lift and (α) is the angle of attack.